-To take part in a meeting you must have a browser, a copy of Flash® Player 13 or higher, and an Internet connection.
+To take part in a meeting you must have a Flash-enabled supported browser or the Adobe Connect application for desktop.
 Your capabilities in a meeting depend on your assigned role and permissions.
 You can also access an Adobe Connect session using a smartphone or a tablet.
-Download the Adobe Connect mobile application for free from either Apple's App Store or from the Google Play Store.
+Download Adobe Connect applications and updates here.

 Content in a meeting room is displayed in pods, which are panels that contain various types of media.
 Individual pods contain a list of meeting participants, meeting notes, in-meeting chat, shared files, and shared video.
 A host can send attendees from the main meeting room to breakout rooms (smaller meetings) to collaborate as a small group.